-- 1. Handle small objects and delicate equipment/objects without extraneous movement, contamination, or destruction - 2.
+- Handle small objects and delicate equipment/objects without extraneous movement, contamination, or destruction - 2.
 Move, position, transfer, and assist with lifting and ambulation without injury to patients, self, or others - 3.
 Maintain balance - 4.
 Coordinate hand/eye movements - 5.
 Lift and/or carry objects weighing up to 25 pounds independently without injury to patient, self, or others - 6.
 Lift and/or carry objects weighing up to 50 pounds with assistance without injury to patient, self, or others - 7.
 Stand, bend and walk for prolonged periods of time while performing physical activities requiring energy without jeopardizing the safety of patients, self, or others

-RCW 43.43.842: Convictions that Preclude a Career in Healthcare
+RCW 43.43.842: Convictions that Preclude a Career in Healthcare8

-Crimes against children or other persons
+Crimes against children or other persons9

 - murder: aggravated, first, or second degree

 - kidnapping: first or second degree

-- assault: first, second, or third degree

-- also fourth degree,[‡] see below

-- exception: the offense was simple assault, assault in the fourth degree, and three or more years have passed between the most recent conviction and the date of application for employment
+- assault: first, second, or third-degree -also, fourth degree10, see below exception: the offense was simple assault, assault in the fourth degree, and three or more years have passed between the most recent conviction and the date of application for employment

-- assault of a child: first, second, or third degree
+- assault of a child: first, second, or third-degree •

-- rape: first, second, or third degree
+- rape: first, second, or third-degree .

-- rape of a child: first, second, or third degree
+- rape of a child: first, second, or third-degree •

 - robbery: first or second degree

-- arson: first degree
+- arson: first degree •

 - burglary: first degree

-- manslaughter: first or second degree
+- manslaughter: first or second degree •

-- extortion: first or second degree
+- extortion: first or second degree •

-- indecent liberties
+- indecent liberties •

-- incest
+- incest •

 - vehicular homicide

 - promoting prostitution: first degree

 - communication with a minor

-- unlawful imprisonment
+- unlawful imprisonment •

-- simple assault
+- simple assault .

-- sexual exploitation of minors
+- sexual exploitation of minors •

-- criminal mistreatment: first or second degree
+- criminal mistreatment: first or second degree •

 - endangerment with a controlled substance

-- child abuse or neglect[§]
+- child abuse or neglect11

-- custodial interference: first or second degree
+- custodial interference: first or second degree •

-- custodial sexual misconduct: first or second degree
+- custodial sexual misconduct: first or second degree .

-- malicious harassment
+- malicious harassment .

-- child molestation: first, second, or third degree
+- child molestation: first, second, or third-degree .

 - sexual misconduct with a minor: first or second degree

-- commercial sexual abuse of a minor
+- commercial sexual abuse of a minor •

-- child abandonment
+- child abandonment •

 - promoting pornography

-- selling or distributing erotic material to a minor
+- selling or distributing erotic material to a minor •

-- custodial assault
+- custodial assault .

-- violation of child abuse restraining order
+- violation of child abuse restraining order .

-- child buying or selling
+- child buying or selling •

-- prostitution

-- exception: if three or more years have passed between the most recent conviction and the date of application for employment
+- prostitution -exception: if three or more years have passed since the most recent conviction

 - felony indecent exposure

 - criminal abandonment

-Crimes relating to drugs
+Crimes relating to drugs12